Lifestyle

 Show stock

-The show rabbits or non-sociable rabbits are kept in hanging cages.
 For the Belgian hares we had 6-foot wooden hutches to give them ample space to move, but had to give the hutches away with the closing of the farm.
 We now use portable cages, 5 ft long, 30″ deep and 24″ high, and cover the floors with rubber shock mats -the solid kind- and plywood.
 They seem to love the rubber it’s soft on their feet.
-They need the solid flooring as they are a very old breed that predates rabbit cages.
+They need the solid flooring as they are a very old breed that predates rabbit cage’s wire flooring design.
 In the late 1800’s rabbits were raised in wood hutches.
 They tend to rest on the tips of their toes and need the structure below them.

 That’s just how we do it here, if you pay attention and listen to your rabbits they will tell you what they like!